DIRECT INVESTMENT SUPPORT

 Can you do better, or at least no worse, as an individual investor?
 The view of ShareSoc is that you can, but you do need a little knowledge and experience to avoid the obvious errors and mistakes.
 Indeed, if you have knowledge or business experience in a particular market sector, you may have specialist expertise that will enable you to outperform the professionals.

 ShareSoc tries to help you on the basics of sound investment management, and provide a forum where you can learn more.
 The ShareSoc Investor Academy offers a wealth of information, both for new investors and for those wanting to improve their knowledge and skills.
-Our newsletters, blog, twitter feed and members network help to keep you up to date with the latest information on the investment scene and offer investment ideas for further research.
+Our newsletters, blog, twitter feed and company research feature help to keep you up to date with the latest information on the investment scene and offer investment ideas for further research.
 Our live events are also a great opportunity to learn more and exchange views with fellow investors.

 Note that we are not decrying the use of collective investment vehicles where you lack knowledge of a particular area and where fund management charges are low.
 For example, many investment trusts have low charges and cover specialist sectors and foreign markets which you could not learn about and monitor without a lot of effort.
 So depending on how you value your own time, it may well make sense to use such funds to gain exposure to those areas.